-- Update the cutting edge length to account for the wear of the blade.
-If required, update the values in the Cutting Edge Length screen, accessed via the Edit button on the Blade Manager screen. - Note The frequency at which you need to check the cutting edge length depends on factors such as the type of material you work with and the durability of the cutting edge. - Replace the cutting edge if there is more than a 3 mm (\% inch) deviation.
-The blade wear deviation can occur in different ways; it can arc from the center to the edges creating a downward bow, it can arch from the edges to the center creating an upward bow or from the center wearing at either end.

-To check the deviation, do one of the following:

-- Place the cutting edge on or slightly above a flat surface, such as concrete or pavement. - Tie a string across the bottom of the cutting edge.
+Check the cutting edge length, and if required, update the values in the Cutting Edge Length screen, accessed via the Edit button on the Blade Manager screen.

+- Note The frequency at which you need to check the cutting edge length depends on factors such as the type of material you work with, the durability of the cutting edge and the accuracy you are trying to achieve. - Replace the cutting edge if there is more than a 3 mm (% inch) deviation.
+The cutting edge wear deviation can occur in different ways; it can arc from the center to the edges creating a downward bow, it can arch from the edges to the center creating an upward bow or from the center wearing at either end.
+To check the deviation, do one of the following: - Place the cutting edge on or slightly above a flat surface, such as concrete or pavement. - Tie a string across the bottom of the cutting edge.

 Compare the cutting edge to the surface or string.
-In each case, the straight edge of the blade should have less than 3 mm (% inch) deviation.
+In each case, the straight edge of the cutting edge should have less than 3 mm (1⁄2 inch) deviation.
 If the cutting edge does not meet this specification, replace it.

-- Ask your technician to perform a new valve calibration when: - The ambient temperature is much lower or higher than when the last valve calibration was performed. - The hydraulic system has been serviced or modified. - Check for machine wear points over time, and correct:
+- Ask your technician to perform a new valve calibration when: - The ambient temperature is much lower or higher than when the last valve calibration was performed. - The hydraulic system has been serviced or modified and as a result the performance in Autos has degraded. - Ensure that very small hydraulic movements equals very small blade movements.
+If they do not, suspect wear in the hydraulic ram connections.